 This post may contain affiliate links.
 Please see our disclosure policy.

-A DIY protein hair treatment will help repair damaged hair, add moisture, and leave hair soft and smooth.
+These 5 DIY protein hair masks will help repair damaged hair, add moisture, and leave hair soft and smooth.
 With just a few ingredients, you can give your hair a nourishing protein treatment right at home.

 Table of Contents